 Grafter (working with our payment partner Stripe) provides the ideal payment solution for paying freelance, temporary, part-time, seasonal and contingent staff.

-Once a Work Offer has been agreed between a Client and Grafter the payment platform can be used to make multiple or a single payment, for the work.
+Once a job has been agreed between a employer and grafter, the platform can be used to make single or multiple payments for the job.
 This article contains the information you may need to use the payment system.

-The payment system needs to check that your card is valid so our card partner carries out a pre-authorization check
+The payment system needs to check that your card is valid so our card partner carries out a pre-authorisation check.

-Regardless of whether the authorization is declined, the payment system reverse the authorization request immediately
+Regardless of whether the authorisation is declined, the payment system reverse the authorisation request immediately.

 Authorising a Payment

-The Platform will prompt the Client if they haven't authorized the payment after 24 hours.
-The easiest way to check whether you have made a payment is to check your bank account if you are not sure
+The Platform will prompt the employer if they haven't authorised the payment after 24 hours.
+The easiest way to check whether you have made a payment is to check your bank account if you are not sure.

-The transaction is all online and there is no requirement to tip - if the Grafter did a good work give them five stars and get them back to do another job.
+The transaction is all online and there is no requirement to tip - if the grafter did a good job give them five stars and get them back to do another job.